dotnet/orleans/src/Documentation/Deployment-and-Operations/Docker-Deployment.md

 # Dockerfile

-In order to create your container, Docker use images.
+In order to create your container, Docker uses images.
 For more details on how to create your own, you can check [Docker documentation](https://docs.docker.com/engine/userguide/).
 In this article we are going to use official [Microsoft images](https://hub.docker.com/r/microsoft/dotnet/).
 Based on the target and development platforms, you need to pick the appropriate image.
 In this article, we are using `microsoft/dotnet:1.1.2-sdk` which is a linux-based image.
 You can use `microsoft/dotnet:1.1.2-sdk-nanoserver` for Windows for example.
 Pick one that suit your needs.

 > **Note for Windows users**: As previously mentioned, to be cross-platform, we are using .Net Core and Orleans Technical preview 2.0 in this article.
 If you want to use Docker on Windows with the fully released Orleans 1.4+, you need to use the images that are based on Windows Server Core since NanoServer and Linux based images, only support .Net Core.